Philio/disqus-android/README.md

 Third party logins are not supported yet, I need to investigate this further and see if it's possible to implement SSO or not.
 Should be added in the near future.

+## Basic usage

+### Create configuration

+Use the `ApiConfig` class to set your app configuration

+Options:

+* API key - mandatory for all requests.
+* API secret - intended for server to server requests as an alternative to the API key/access token, can be used from a mobile app but this presents security risks and is not recommended.
+* Access token - required for requests that require authentication.
+* Referrer - required for some requests that perform domain checks, should match a domain in your Disqus app settings.

+### Create resource

+Instantiate any of the API resources with your `ApiConfig`:

+    Users users = new Users(apiConfig);

+### Execute requests

+Currently implemented methods can be called using all params specified in the Disqus documentation.
+This is probably not the most optimal implementation and usage will be reviewed at a later date.

+A combination of primitive and object types have been used and represent optional and required parameters for each method:

+* Integer represents a nullable optional integer param.
+* int represents a required integer param which generally requires a positive integer value.